Associate Head Coach

-Max Rooke is in his first year as the associate head coach for the Pepperdine women's soccer program.
+Max Rooke is in his third year as the associate head coach for the Pepperdine women's soccer program in 2016.

 Before joining the staff at Mercer, Rooke worked as the head coach for both the boy's and girls' soccer programs at Tattnall High School, a position he held since 2003.
 In his time at Tattnall, he guided the boys' team to two Georgia Independent Schools Association (GISA) State Final Four Appearances (2005, 2008) along with a GISA Regional 3 AAA Championship in 2005.